Trenbolone acetate: Pharmacodynamics

 The administration of the trenbolone hormone promotes a direct anabolic effect on Androgen Receptor (AR) activity.
 AR activity facilitated by trenbolone contributes to an increase in IGF-1 and IGF-1R levels, which then enhances skeletal muscle protein accretion.
 Activation and proliferation of satellite cells then facilitate an increase in skeletal muscle growth.

 Trenbolone acetate is a prodrug of trenbolone.
 Like other AAS, trenbolone is an agonist of the androgen receptor (AR) and hence has anabolic and androgenic activity as well as antigonadotropic activity.
 The potency of Trenbolone is not known, although it's often falsely believed to be five times higher than testosterone.
 This is based on a book by William Llewellyn but has not been definitively proven.
 Trenbolone was never approved for human use, and therefore limited data on the subject exists.
-The relevant literature, is usually done in rats, which makes the 500/100 potency number inaccurate.
-Rats respond differently to androgens and are less sensitive to androgens.
-While some literature report a 5 fold higher potency, two other scientific reviews report a 3 fold higher potency, which makes it unclear as to how large the relative potency actually is.
+The available research is mostly in rats, which makes the 500/100 potency number inaccurate, as rats respond differently to, and are less sensitive to, androgens.
+While some literature reports a 5-fold higher potency, two other scientific reviews report a 3-fold higher potency, which makes it unclear how large the relative potency actually is.
 Trenbolone is an agonist of the progesterone receptor (PR), and in relation to this, has moderate to strong progestogenic activity.
 Conversely, trenbolone acetate is not a substrate for aromatase and hence lacks estrogenic activity.
 The compound also has weak glucocorticoid activity.

 Similar to many other AAS, trenbolone acetate has the capability to produce insulin-like growth factor-1 (IGF-1).
 This naturally produced protein-based hormone affects every cell in the body of an organism and plays a large role in muscle recovery and rejuvenation.
 Extreme muscle growth and cell splitting compared is facilitated through trenbolone acetate administration when compared to other AAS.
 The facilitation of IGF-1 plays a significant role in the functions and properties of the central nervous system, pulmonary system, muscle tissue, ligaments, cartilage, and tendons.

 Trenbolone acetate also has the ability to increase red blood cell count.
 With a larger amount of red blood cells, blood oxygenation is enhanced.
 This allows for enhanced muscular endurance and therefore promotes a faster rate of recovery.
 Trenbolone acetate is capable of inhibiting glucocorticoids such as cortisol.
 The properties of glucocorticoid are the opposite of androgens as muscle tissue depletion and fat gain is promoted.
 Administration of trenbolone acetate aims at decreasing the production of glucocorticoid hormones.
 Trenbolone acetate’s contribution to feed efficiency, also known as nutrient efficiency is what makes it an attractive AAS used for agricultural purposes.
 Food is one of the most anabolic substances that any living organism can consume, and therefore with the administration of trenbolone acetate, every nutrient in the body becomes a lot more valuable.
 This facilitates an organism's body that is exposed to the AAS to make better use of the nutrients already consumed.